 4 Results of the air quality assessments

 The results of the air quality assessments for As, Cd, Ni, and B(a)P are listed in Table 4.1.
-These tables present information from Form 9b of the questionnaire.
+This table presents information from Form 9b of the questionnaire.

 The tables have been completed as follows: